14 Top-Rated Attractions & Things to Do in Greenwich, CT

 Official site: https://brucemuseum.org/

-The Greenwich Audubon Center is a beautiful and relaxing place to spend a day.
+The Greenwich Audubon Center is a beautiful and relaxing place to visit for the day.
 Whether you're in search of serenity or environmental education, you'll find them all here.
-The center has miles of trails to hike and plenty of spots to stop and bird-watch.
+One of the best attractions in Greenwich, the center has miles of trails to hike and plenty of spots to stop and bird-watch.
 Be sure to pack binoculars and a good camera, so you don't miss anything.

 Inside, the Kimberlin Nature Education Center offers plenty to occupy kids and grownups.
 The Hilfiger Children's Learning Center has hands-on exhibits, a puppet theater, and a story corner, as well as live animals to interact with.
 You'll also find the Nature Store in this building, which is filled with wonderful gifts.